Skip to content

 Evaluation

-Marvin ships with a reproducible retrieval benchmark so changes to chunking, embeddings, ranking, or fusion can be measured against an external reference rather than vibes.
+Marvin ships with a reproducible benchmark so changes to chunking, embeddings, ranking, or fusion can be measured against an external reference rather than vibes.
+It has two arms: retrieval (does the right session reach the top-K?) and end-to-end QA (--qa: does a reader LLM, fed the retrieved memories, actually answer correctly under the benchmark's official judging protocol?).

 LongMemEval-S